edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 }  # Which group/user can add or remove workspaces to this domain You need to create workspace roles for the different workspaces:

+> [!NOTE]
+> The id of the User, Group or Service Principal is the Object ID in Microsoft Entra ID.
+For a Service Principal, you can find the Object ID in the Azure Portal under 'Enterprise applications'.
+Dont use the Object ID of the App Registration.'

 workspace_roles_code
 workspace_roles_data
 workspace_roles_configuration